-However, the awareness of the importance of Abacus and Mental Arithmetic was rekindled once again in the late 80s and early 90s especially after the reports of the First and Second International Comparative Studies of Mathematics Achievement conducted by the International Association for the Evaluation of Educational Achievement (IEA) were published.
+However, the awareness of the importance of Abacus and Mental Arithmetic was rekindled once again in the late 1980's and early 1990's especially after the reports of the First and Second International Comparative Studies of Mathematics Achievement conducted by the International Association for the Evaluation of Educational Achievement (IEA) were published.
 In both studies, the performance of the students from the Eastern countries was found to be consistently higher than the Western counterparts.

 What are the main techniques of Abacus Learning?

 Old Chinese books on Mathematics do not carry any reference to Abacus.
 Hence, no definite information about the origin of Oriental Abacus exists.
 First reliable reference is found in a book Mathematical Treatises by the Ancients, compiled at the beginning of the third century by Hsu Yo.
 The book was annotated in the sixth century by Chen Luan.

 In the notes added by Chen Luan, he describes the device as having three sections and talks about function and construction of each section.
 We get some idea of its usage from a verse in Hsu Yo’s poetical description of the board.
 The verse is figurative and subject to interpretations.

 As per one of the popular interpretations of the verse, it was used in calculations related to astronomy, calendar, land surveys and human daily life affairs.

 From the description in the above texts, Oriental abacus appears to be similar in concept to the Roman grooved Abacus.
 The only difference is that in the Roman version, the counters were moved along the grooves, making them much slower in operation.